Cuisine[s] Michel Troisgros

 The restaurant is most famous for their soft-boiled eggs which were seen as a rare and luxurious item back then.
 If you want to try their famous tamago without going for the full meal, Hyotei also serves breakfast in an adjacent building.
 Upon arrival for our meal, we were led through a picturesque garden to our own private tatami room with a sliding door that opened up into the garden.
 Each of the rooms were independently built which had been carefully preserved and I certainly felt like I was stepping back in time as I was enjoying my meal in the rustic tea room.

 Innovative French cuisine born from artistic intuition and analysis

 L’Effervescence only serves one kind of course for lunch and for dinner.
 In contrary to the innovative appearance of the dishes, the fresh aroma of herbs and the flavor of fresh ingredients refresh your palate.
 By cooking seasonal ingredients for a long time at low temperature, the chef brings out the natural flavors.

-Not only was the food creative and impressive, the service was superb from start to finish at 2 Famous gourmet guide-stared L'Effervescence.
+Not only was the food creative and impressive, the service was superb from start to finish at 2-star L'Effervescence.

 A new Japanese-style restaurant beyond genre.

 "La BOMBANCE”, a hidden gem in Nishi-Azabu, offers new Japanese-style cuisine that does not limit to Japanese genre.
 "We want to create cuisine using seasonal ingredients from Japan that will remain in customers' hearts", said Mr. Okamoto.
 The restaurant only serves one course menu that changes every month.